avanwinkle/masseffect2/modes/README.md

   * Light an outlane ball save on each shot completion

 #### Suicide Mission
+This is the final wizard mode of the game, a sequence of five modes with variable behavior depending on which missions have been completed (and which squadmates recruited).
+It's under active development so the documentation is limited to the in-config comments.
   * Omega 4 Relay
   * Infiltration
   * the Long Walk